Places to Go Hiking

-The National Colonial Park is home to a variety of nature trails as well as bald eagles, beavers, deer, foxes, ospreys and other wildlife.
-Short trails take nature lovers through forest, wetlands and along the Potomac River.
-Stop by the Visitor Center to learn more about these ecosystems, a working colonial farm, Native-American history, and take in stunning views of George Washington’s historic home Mount Vernon from the Riverview Trail.
+The National Colonial Park is home to a variety of nature trails where you may see bald eagles, beavers, deer, foxes, ospreys and other wildlife.
+Short trails take nature lovers through forests, wetlands and along the Potomac River.
+Take in stunning views of George Washington’s historic home - Mount Vernon - from the River Trail.
+Stop by the Visitor Center to learn about these ecosystems, a working colonial farm, Native-American history and more.

 You don’t have to leave the city to explore the outdoors.
-This 3.1-mile loop in Annapolis with views of the river and wildflowers as well as trails through the Nature Center and past the Naval Academy Golf Course at Greenbury Point serves up a great urban adventure!
+This 3.1-mile loop trail in Annapolis provides views of the Severn River and wildflowers and serves up a great urban adventure!
+Trails pass the Nature Center and the Naval Academy Golf Course

 If you’re looking for hiking in Maryland that offers minimum effort and maximum views, check out Swallow Falls State Park.
 Two waterfalls, including the tallest waterfall in Maryland, make this short hike worth the shoe-leather.

-The Upper Loch Raven Reservoir Trail is a serene escape with some great hiking near Baltimore.
+The Upper Loch Raven Reservoir Trail is a serene escape near Baltimore. for some great hiking..
 Breathe easy on the 6.5-mile loop along the water surrounded by tall forest.

 With the amazing Oregon Ridge Nature Center offering a unique window into the wildlife and the history of the park, Oregon Ridge is a great spot for family hikes in Cockeysville, just minutes from downtown Baltimore.
 The Oregon Ridge Loop is an easy, 4.4.-mile groomed trail, and a great place to introduce the family to the joys of hiking.